Banking in the Cloud – Focusing on Core Business – Not IT

 In developing countries that may not have the infrastructure and data centers that modern banking needs, cloud offers an instant solution – as long as regulators are comfortable with domestic data being held overseas.
 In the Philippines, for example, the Central Bank has issued guidance that gives banks the right to run core-banking services in the cloud and use offshore services.

 Freedom to focus

 Migration to the cloud will empower banks to focus on their core business and devote their capital and resources to better banking solutions – rather than IT.
 Banks can return their focus to delivering the mission-critical core-banking proposition and serving their customers.
 They can access the ancillary services and specialist functions via third parties and partners by extending the service with APIs.

 This core focus is an area where the challenger banks shine.
-In Australia, neo-banks Volt and Judo Capital have both created a fully cloud-based, API-centric technology ecosystem that enables them to focus entirely on their customers rather than managing IT systems.
+In Australia, neo-bank Judo Capital has created a fully cloud-based, API-centric technology ecosystem that enables them to focus entirely on their customers rather than managing IT systems.
 And non-traditional digital providers are moving in large numbers into the financial services space, skipping over the barriers to entry that cloud has significantly lowered.
 This includes the digital behemoths who are poised to reach an already engaged and ready customer base for new banking services.
 ApplePay is merely the first of many big developments we can expect to see in the coming years.

 The true optimisation of cloud-native software and cloud platform capabilities stems from prudent and insightful vendor selection and partnering.
 Distributed database technology can magnify the cost benefits from cloud as well as introduce multi-cloud functions to achieve almost zero downtime.
 Banks can use APIs to access the blossoming FinTech ecosystem simply and quickly, essentially tailoring the banking proposition for the market niche identified.